tradingfinder forex trade management expert

 Bullish Example of High-Resistance Liquidity Run (HRLR)

-The "USD/JPY" 2-hour chart demonstrates a bullish HRLR.In this example, the price approaches a key support level, and upon breaking this level, Buy Stop orders are triggered.
+The "USD/JPY" 2-hour chart demonstrates a bullish HRLR.In this example, the price approaches a key support level, and upon breaking this level, Sell Stop orders are triggered.
 After these orders activate, the price rapidly rises, creating an opportunity for a Buy trade at the reversal point.

 HRLR in a Bullish Trend